-Is the big guy in the red suit with the suspiciously white beard part of your December traditions?
-If so, read on for our readers’ picks for best spots around Puget Sound to see Santa, get photos without (too much) crying and enjoy one-stop holiday fun.
-(Got a Santa tip?
-Post in comments below.)
-And thanks to readers who supplied Santa photos!
-(P.S. - Downtown Seattle's Santa traditions have gone through some upheaval; read about it on the Seattle Times.)
+Is the big guy in the red suit with the pearly white beard part of your December traditions?
+If so, read on for our readers’ picks for the best spots around Puget Sound to see Santa, get photos without (too much) crying and enjoy one-stop holiday fun.
+Got a good Santa tip?
+Let us know in the comments!
+And many thanks to our readers who supplied the sweet Santa photos.

 Favorite Seattle Santas

 Readers love all the holiday fun at this Northwest Seattle nursery (holiday train, reindeer, nice quality Christmas trees), but especially the Santa.
 "He is a very real-looking Santa and the decorations at Swansons are so beautiful, providing wonderful photo opportunities."
 Another reader suggests combining a visit to Swansons with a stop for a delicious treat at nearby Larsen's Bakery (N.W.
 80th St. and 24th Ave.
 N.W. in Ballard).

 Details: Santa photos available on select dates through Dec.
 23. Book online.

 2. Santa at the Space Needle, Seattle Center.